mesemus/SoftTablePWM/README.md

 The library can be used with the timer2 enabled or disabled (in this case it is up to you to call pwm_cycle on a regular basis).

+<h2>Usage</h2>

-Usage: see the example file.
+See fade.ino in the example directory.

 Simple program:

 ```c++
 #include <soft_table_pwm.h>